Judges of the Caribbean Court of Justice

 Mr. Justice Barrow’s judicial career included service as High Court Judge in St. Lucia, Grenada, Belize and the British Virgin Islands between 2001 and 2005, Justice of Appeal of the Eastern Caribbean Supreme Court from 2005 to 2008 and Justice of Appeal of the Court of Appeal of Belize from 2010 to 2012.

 Justice Chantal Ononaiwu, an attorney-at-law with over 20 years of experience at the Caribbean Bar, is recognised for her expertise in Caribbean Community (CARICOM) law and international law, particularly international trade law.
 Throughout her distinguished career, she has served as an adjudicator, litigator, legal advisor, and university lecturer.
-A Jamaican national, Justice Ononaiwu was admitted to practice law in Jamaica in 2001 and is also called to the Bar in Barbados.
+A Jamaican national, Dr Ononaiwu was admitted to practice law in Jamaica in 2001 and is also called to the Bar in Barbados.

 For over 15 years, she worked at the CARICOM Secretariat, based in Barbados.
 She began as a Trade Policy and Legal Specialist at the Caribbean Regional Negotiating Machinery before it was incorporated into the Secretariat.
 Later, she served as the Director of External Trade, coordinating CARICOM’s external trade policy.
 During her tenure, Justice Ononaiwu represented CARICOM in cases before the Caribbean Court of Justice (CCJ), advised the Community and its Member States on international trade and investment issues, and participated as a negotiator in international trade agreements.
 Her legal acumen also led her to serve on a panel that adjudicated a World Trade Organization dispute.